<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 If you need to display folded items, shoes, or decorative objects, shelves are a must-have accessory.
 Adding shelves to your gridwall system introduces flat surfaces that break up the visual monotony of hanging items and allow you to feature different types of products.
 You can find shelves in various materials, including wire, acrylic, or even wood, to complement your store’s design.
 Integrating shelves helps you create a more organized and visually layered display, making the most of your vertical space.
 This is a great way to tell a richer product story and show customers how different items can work together.

-Using Baskets for Storage
+Adding Baskets for Small Items and Storage

 For smaller, loose products or sale items, baskets are an absolute game-changer.
 Wire baskets attach easily to the gridwall panels and provide a perfect spot to hold things like accessories, toys, or clearance merchandise.
 They keep your display looking tidy while encouraging customers to rummage through and discover hidden gems.
 Baskets are also fantastic for bulk items, creating an accessible "grab-and-go" feel.
 By incorporating them into your setup, you can efficiently manage inventory that might otherwise look cluttered, ensuring every product has a proper home.

-Exploring Specialty Add-ons
+Beyond the Basics: Specialty Add-ons

 Beyond the basics, there’s a whole world of specialty add-ons that can take your gridwall display to the next level.
 Think about using sign holders to display pricing or promotions, faceouts to feature a single piece of apparel head-on, or cap racks for headwear.
 You can also use various connectors to join panels at different angles, building unique, freestanding structures.
 These specialized pieces allow for even greater creativity and function.
 Exploring these options is part of the design and prototyping process that helps you build a truly effective and unique retail display.